New routes and frequency possibilities and why these routes would work

 - High travel demand

-Zurich Airport is a bustling international airport that served 31.1 million passengers in 2018, 71.5% of whom were local passengers.
+Zurich Airport is a bustling international airport that served 31.5 million passengers in 2019, 70.7% of whom were local passengers.
 While incoming demand is supported by Switzerland’s wide range of attractions, outgoing demand is driven by a very high propensity to travel.
-In fact, 73% of Swiss population take two or more trips with at least three overnight stays every year.
+In fact, in 2019, the Swiss population took an average of 2.9 trips per year with at least one overnight stay.

 - Powerful hub with strong connectivity in the heart of Europe